KeoniM/NFL_Scraper/README.md

 The primary aim of this project is to provide users with the tools needed to access and collect NFL data.
 The extracted data includes:

-- Game Scores: Retrieve final scores from any NFL game.
+- **Game Scores:** Retrieve final scores from any NFL game.
-- Game Details: Collect play-by-play descriptions of game events.
+- **Game Details:** Collect play-by-play descriptions of game events.

+## Project Status

+**Development Stage:** This project is currently in its initial development phase.
+Functionality such as retrieving game scores is operational, but additional features and optimizations are planned.
+Future updates will focus on improving data extraction techniques and expanding the types of data available.

 ## Use Cases